 4.)
 Set Boundaries

 Naturally, your loved one is going to have to face a lot of trials and errors.
-But without these boundaries, they’re more likely to inflict their erratic behavior on you.
+But without these boundaries, they’re more likely to inflict erratic behavior on you.

 Of course, boundaries won’t suddenly fix the relationship.
 In fact, you may find it causes things to initially get worse.
-As we’ve discussed, people with BPD fear abandonment and such boundaries can be an extremely sensitive area.
+As we’ve discussed, people with BPD fear abandonment, and such boundaries can be an extremely sensitive area.

 How to Set Healthy Boundaries